-Pro audio cable buying guide
+Pro audio cables buying guide

 What's a "balanced" cable?

-Many pro audio cables are “balanced” cables.
 Long cable runs, like those used in many PA setups, are susceptible to external noise from sources like electrical wiring or RF interference.
 This can introduce distortion and noise into the signal path.

 Types of connectors

 Each different type of connector has a “male” and a “female” version.
 Remember that the male version of the connector will have a pin or pins that plug into holes on the female version of the connector.

 It’s not unusual for cables to have different types of connectors at each end, depending on the requirements of your gear.
 For example, a typical microphone cable has an XLR female connector on one end and either an XLR male or TRS male connector on the other.

-The ubiquitous 1/8”, or “minjack” cable is another type of TRS cable, most often used to connect audio components to computers, digital recorders, or portable audio devices.
+The ubiquitous 1/8”, or “minjack” cable is another type of TRS cable.
+It's used to connect audio components to computers, digital recorders, or portable audio devices.

 A snake combines multiple cables into a single bundle, linking the performance space to the mixing board

 What to look for